Warburg Micro syndrome (WARBM)

 Severe intellectual disability is also common to the syndrome.
 This includes developmental delays and in severe cases an inability to sit, walk or talk.
 Autistic features are also associated with the syndrome in some individuals.

-Anomalies in brain development associated with the syndrome include an underdevelopment of the bridge that connects the right and left parts of the brain, a shrinkage of the brain and a shrinkage of the part of the brain responsible for coordination and balance, as well as anomalies involving too many folds in the brain and folds that are exceptionally small.
+Anomalies in brain development associated with the syndrome include underdevelopment of the bridge that connects the right and left parts of the brain, a shrinkage of the brain and a shrinkage of the part of the brain responsible for coordination and balance, as well as anomalies involving too many folds in the brain and folds that are exceptionally small.

 Progressive muscle weakness is also a symptom of the syndrome and this leads to individuals not being able to move their arms and legs.
 While infants with the syndrome often present with reduced muscle tone and floppiness, over time this muscle tone goes to another extreme and increases to the point where it causes spasticity or stiffness in the legs.
-This in turn cases the permanent fixture of joints in a bent or straightened position.
+This in turn causes the permanent fixture of joints in a bent or straightened position.
 In time this also spreads to the arms.

 Underdeveloped genitals are common with the syndrome.
-In males this includes a small penis, underdeveloped scrotum and undescended testes.
-In females this may affect the development of the clitoris and labia minora.
+In males, this includes a small penis, underdeveloped scrotum, and undescended testes.
+In females, this may affect the development of the clitoris and labia minora.

-How is Warburg Micro syndrome diagnosed?
+How is it diagnosed?

 To find out if someone has a diagnosis of Warburg Micro syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.